Sivaprasad2k/AI-for-Cloud-Infrastructure-Platform-Engineering/README.md

 - Agentic Systems

 The domain is being investigated because it can simultaneously develop industry-relevant engineering skills and expose us to an active research area.

-## Investigation Rule

-Do not begin with AI agents.

-First understand the infrastructure that an AI system would eventually observe, reason about, modify, or operate.

 ## Learning Path